Rokyyz/unit2/project2/documentation.md

 ## Success criteria

-[^1] The gathered data and graphs provide a visual representation of the Humidity and Temperature values inside a student's room for 48 hours.
+[^1] The gathered data and graphs provide a visual representation of the Humidity and Temperature values inside a student's room for minimum 48 hours.
 [^2] The local data will be recorded using a set of 3 sensors around the dormitory.
-[^3] The solution provides mathematical modeling for the humidity and temperature levels in the room.
+[^3] The solution provides mathematical modeling for the humidity and temperature levels in the room, both linear and non-linear models.
-[^4] The solution provides an analysis of the humidity and temperature levels in the room using mean, standard deviation, minimum, maximum, and median.
+[^4] The solution provides a comparative analysis of the humidity and temperature levels in the room using mean, standard deviation, minimum, maximum, and median.
-[^5] The Local data is stored in a csv file and posted to the remote API server.
+[^5] The Local data is stored in a csv file and posted to the remote API server as a backup.
-[^6] Create a prediction of the data for temperature and humidity inside the room for the following 12 hours [^7] Create and present a scientific poster summarizing the visual representations, background research, methods used, model, and analysis.
+[^6] Create a prediction of the data for temperature and humidity inside the room for the following 12 hours [^7] The solution includes a poster summarizing the visual representations, model and analysis created.
+The poster includes a recommendation about healthy levels for Temperature and Humidity.

+_TOK Connection: To what extent does ```the use of data science``` in climate research influence our understanding of environmental issues, and what knowledge questions arise regarding the ```reliability, interpretation, and ethical implications``` of data-driven approaches in addressing climate change_

+1. How does our use of technology shape our understanding of the environment
+2. What responsibilities do we have as technologists when it comes to handling personal data related to our living spaces?
+3. What cultural and contextual factors might impact our interpretation of the results, especially when comparing our local readings with those from the campus?

 ## Design statement